fafa64no/ensea_algo_tp2/README.md

 # Authors
-This repository is a collaborative work of Sébastien Nouira--Huet & Yaël Cavaillé-Voisin
+This repository is a collaborative work of Sébastien Nouira--Huet && Yaël Cavaillé-Voisin.
 # Algorithm

 This repository is used for the TP2 of the Algorithm course at ENSEA.